andrebrito0/andrebrito0/README.md

 ## 🧪 Career Highlights
 - **Data Expert Consulant**
+  🦠 Cleaned and managed databases for a study on neglected tropical diseases in Madagascar.
+  📊 Automated reports and performed statistical analyses.
   💡 Helped other people get their data organized through scripting.
   🎯 Developed Dashboards for KPI reporting.
 - **Data Analyst/Manager at BNITM**